 Digital is dependant on so many factors and experiences.
 The idea of different experiences forming digital is very important.
 Everyone has a different experience of digital.
-Digital Marketing has become a bad fellow to this change in consumer experience, it changed the way every brand brings product and services to market.
+Digital Marketing has become a bad fellow to this change in consumer experience, it changed the way every brand brings products and services to market.

-Unfortunately, traditional marketing channels do not allow dialogue between marketer and customers.
+Unfortunately, traditional marketing channels do not allow dialogue between marketers and customers.
 Therefore, they tend to fall flat in this area.
 On top of this, the rapid expansion of the internet and social media in the developing world means real-time communication is not only absolutely critical but also feasible.
 Most traditional marketing channels suffer from a lag and there is no instantaneous communication.
 There are two examples of the shift from the past to the future.

 Goodbye to the marketing funnel

-It has been with us since Socrates, you get consumers’ attention, inspire their interest, overcome their objections and get them to act.
-The assumptions are, the more people you put in the top of the funnel the more sales you will get out of it in the end.
+It has been with us since Socrates, you get consumers’ attention, inspire their interest, overcome their objections, and get them to act.
+The assumptions are, the more people you put at the top of the funnel the more sales you will get out of it in the end.
 However, what used to be a linear process has been replaced by a continuum and that makes all the difference in the marketing world.
 In short, marketers need to:

 - Shift from grabbing attention

-- Move to holding attention
+- Move to hold the attention

 - Acquire new skills, mindset, and organizational integration